One of the main reasons we are able to enjoy the adventure lifestyle is because the people around us learn about epilepsy. But what is epilepsy?

 Please feel free to share this with friends, family and on social media, and spread epilepsy awareness (you can email me if you want it in different formats).

 Epilepsy charities & epilepsy blogs

-If you would like to learn more about epilepsy, I've put together a list of good epilepsy and health podcasts to listen to that focus more on the health and support side of the subject.
-There are also some great resources out there online.
-For great for up-to-date information and an expert’s advice, these are some of the most prominent charities:
+If you would like to learn more about epilepsy, there are some great resources out there online.
+For great up-to-date information and expert advice, these are some of the most prominent charities: